AMWA-TV/is-device-configuration/docs/API requests.md

 |:--:|
 | _**Getting a property**_ |

 The URL MUST target a specific property of an object by locating the object using its role path and the property using its propertyId.
 The response MUST be of type [NcMethodResultPropertyValue](https://specs.amwa.tv/ms-05-02/latest/docs/Framework.html#ncmethodresultpropertyvalue) with the contents of that property.
+If the request encountered an error then the response result returned MUST inherit from [NcMethodResultError](https://specs.amwa.tv/ms-05-02/latest/docs/Framework.html#ncmethodresulterror) and include an errorMessage of type [NcString](https://specs.amwa.tv/ms-05-02/latest/docs/Framework.html#primitives).

 This is equivalent to invoking the generic [Get method](https://specs.amwa.tv/ms-05-02/latest/docs/NcObject.html#generic-getter-and-setter) on the specific object for the required property.